 One of the most popular and highest-rated options in the culinary category is Jade Leaf's Culinary Matcha.
 The flavor is rich and earthy, not sweet, and customers describe the powder as versatile and easy to blend.
 All Jade Leaf products are 100 percent organic and sourced from Japan, with this matcha farmed in the Uji region.
 It's affordably priced and available in four sizes, starting at 30 grams and working up to 1 pound.
 The company also prints handy recipes on its bags for easy-to-make matcha treats.

 "Uji matcha tends to have more depth to the flavor, it can be very savory.
-The other two popular regions are Kagoshima, which might be grassier and have a lighter flavor, and Shizuoka, which is milder, not leaning one way or the other." — Michelle Puyane
+The other two popular regions are Kagoshima, which might be grassier and have a lighter flavor, and Shizuoka, which is milder, not leaning one way or the other." — Michelle Puyane, Cofounder of Chalait

 These matcha sticks are a great way for beginners to sample the tea without investing too much money.
-The smallest pack includes 10 sticks and costs less than the standard jars in which matcha is sold.
-Measuring is also easy, as each stick contains 1 gram of matcha.
-While ratios vary depending on preference, mix one stick with 2 ounces of hot (but not boiling) water for tea or 6 ounces of milk for a matcha latte.
+Each box includes 10 sticks and costs less than the standard jars in which matcha is sold.
+Another benefit for beginners is that it makes measuring easy, as each stick contains 4 grams of matcha, which is a hefty serving.
+The brand recommends mixing one stick with 6 to 8 ounces of 180-degree water for hot matcha or 17 ounces of cold water for iced matcha.

 Best Tea Bags: Matcha Kari Whole-Leaf Matcha Tea Bags

 Matcha tea bags can be a worthwhile option for many customers, especially those interested in convenience.
 Just know that it is an entirely different experience than drinking the traditional tea.
 Most matcha tea bags actually contain a blend of various green teas.
-The advantage of this is that it offers the familiar matcha taste and some of the health benefits but at a significantly cheaper cost.
-To truly maximize the benefits, however, the plant itself needs to be ingested, not just strained with water.
+The advantage of this is that it offers the familiar matcha taste but at a significantly cheaper cost.

 The closest to the real thing is Matcha Kari's Whole-Leaf Matcha Tea Bags.
-The company advertises its product as the first tea bags in the U.S. to be filled with 100 percent matcha.
-No blends, no additives.
+The company advertises its product as the first tea bags in the U.S. filled with 100 percent matcha.
 This ceremonial grade matcha is first-harvest, organic, and stone-ground.
 The flavor is mostly rich and earthy, though there is a hint of sweetness.
 Each box has 20 tea sachets and simple brewing instructions on the back.